Who’s Got Your Back?

 The Business Benefits

 First of all, an effective inner circle offers accountability.
-When you tell someone you will do something specific for your business, you’re more likely to follow through.
+When you tell someone you will do something specific for your firm, you’re more likely to follow through.
 You’re less likely to disappoint someone else than yourself.
-Don’t surround yourself with entrepreneurs who buy into your excuses when you fail to follow through.
+Don’t surround yourself with accounting professionals who buy into your excuses when you fail to follow through.

 Speed up decision making.
 Instead of second-guessing yourself, your inner circle offers you honest feedback.
 The mastermind discussion with my clients this month covered a variety of concerns.
 This included the best way to let go of a non-ideal client, how to create new client programs and ways to raise fees without losing clients.